smw1218/sqrl-ssp/README.md

 does not easily scale horizontally.
 Multiple servers could produce the same nonce if they are not externally coordinated (like through a globally consistent counter like a PostgreSQL sequence.)
 The ssp package provides ssp.GrcTree as an implementation of this, but I reccommend using ssp.RandomTree if you're using multiple servers.

+## API ##
+This package only implements the public parts of the SSP API intentionally.
+The callbacks provided by the Authenticator interface should allow integration with any auth system; includig embedding in a larger existing auth service or aloowing the SSP service to stand alone and send requests to another authorization and/or user management service.

+I've also made some convenient additions to the standard API.

+### /nut.sqrl ###
+In addition to the nut, this endpoint returns a "pag" parameter that must be used by the web browser (or other user-agent) to poll the /pag.sqrl endpoint.
+For security, it's required to tie the nut to the original requestor so that another casual observer of the QR code cannot hijack authentication.
+The GRC server does this implicitly through browser cookies.
+The pagnut makes this explicit and is not tied to cookies to make it more friendly to API-only usage.
+The pag value must be kept secret at the user-agent to ensure security.

+I've also added an "exp" parameter which is the expiration in seconds of the nut.
+This may be used to refresh the nut/png to prevent users from failing to authenticate due to using a stale nut.

+I also support a JSON version of the response that can be accessed by adding "Accept: application/json" header to the request.
+By default it always returns application/x-www-form-urlencoded as per the GRC spec.

+### /png.sqrl ###
+Normally, a "nut" parameter which comes from the /nut.sqrl endpoint is required to produce a valid QR code.
+I've added some additional functionality to allow this to be one-step.
+Calling /png.sqrl with no parameters will return a new QR code with the nut values as headers:

+    Sqrl-Nut
+    Sqrl-Pag
+    Sqrl-Exp

+If a user-agent has easy access to the headers of the image request, this is a good way to get everything in one call.
+These headers are NOT included if the nut parameter is provided as it is assumed the caller has already gotten them from the /nut.sqrl endpoint.

+### /pag.sqrl ###
+This endpoint requires sending both the "nut" and "pag" parameters.
+See section for /nut.sqrl.
+Otherwise it follows the GRC spec and returns a redirect URL that should authorize the user.

+I also support a JSON version of the response that can be accessed by adding "Accept: application/json" header to the request.
+The response body is an object with a single "url" parameter.